 That's the presumption behind the new TV series, whose pilot (a confusing word in the circumstances) aired in the US on Sunday.
 In it, we get to know four girls who long to see the world and escape from the everyday pressure (in 1963) to find a husband, settle down and have babies.
 There's Laura (Margot Robbie), who runs away from her fiancé on her wedding day ("I want to see the world!"), Kate (Kelli Garner), her supportive sister, who has been signed up to spy for the CIA, Maggie (Christina Ricci), a rebellious city girl with enormous brown eyes, and Colette (Karine Vanasse), a romantically inclined Parisienne.

-It's a fantastically silly series, glossy and superficial and not a patch on Mad Men, but it rams home the message that, in the early 1960s, women were empowered by being allowed to serve martinis and reassure nervous passengers in huge planes.
-When we see Kate in a Paris bar, verbally fencing with a wolfish intelligence agent, she's an emblem of Emancipated Modern Girl – and you can hear the pride in her voice when she says: "I'm a Pan Am stewardess."
+It's fantastically silly, glossy and superficial and not a patch on Mad Men, but it rams home the message that, in the early 1960s, women were empowered by being allowed to serve martinis and reassure nervous passengers.
 While Mad Men charted a gradual evolution of gender equality, Pan Am starts with the proposition that the job of air hostess represented freedom – even as it showed girls being forced to wear girdles, being weighed before flights and risking being fired for getting pregnant.

 Was it really like that?
 "Life with Pan Am was very glossy in the late Fifties," says Diane Markwell, now 74, who, as 21-year-old Diane Little, was one of the first British girls to squeeze into the blue uniform.
 "We were the best-dressed, highest paid people in the airline industry.
 TWA stewardesses were looked down on as a bit raffish, Boac were a bunch of dykes and then there was us.
 We were called 'hostesses' by the way, not 'stewardesses'."

 Pan Am's first transatlantic commercial flight was on 26 October 1958: the plane was a Boeing 707 jet called Clipper America.
-And with it, the era of the jet-set was born: a brave new world of sophistication, power haircuts, Playboy Club membership, dry martinis, suburban adultery, golfing trousers and hotel-bar seductions, all accompanied by the manly crooning of Frank Sinatra, Dean Martin and Sammy Davis Jnr.
+And with it, the era of the jet-set was born: a brave new world of sophistication, Playboy Club membership, dry martinis, suburban adultery and hotel-bar seductions, all accompanied by the manly crooning of Frank Sinatra, Dean Martin and Sammy Davis Jnr.
 No sooner had Pan Am invented the future then the entertainment media began to explore its erotic possibilities.

-Shrewdly spotting a trend, in 1967 Donald Bain, a PR consultant to American Airlines, published Coffee, Tea or Me? – The Uninhibited Memoirs of Two Airline Stewardesses, supposedly told by "Trudy Baker" and "Rachel Jones".
+Spotting a trend, in 1967 Donald Bain, a PR consultant to American Airlines, published Coffee, Tea or Me? – The Uninhibited Memoirs of Two Airline Stewardesses, supposedly told by "Trudy Baker" and "Rachel Jones".
 It was full of hard drinking, sexual misbehaviour and "swinging" attitudes (it's still published by Penguin Books, as "adult fiction") and showed how the brand was heading through turbulence into a tailspin.
-The nadir was the unspeakably tacky The Stewardesses in 3-D, a 1969 softcore flick shot for $100,000 (£64,000) that grossed $27m worldwide.
+The nadir was The Stewardesses in 3-D, a 1969 softcore flick shot for $100,000 (£64,000) that grossed $27m.

 In barely a decade, the image of the soignee hostess inviting well-heeled strangers into her cabin for a few hours of pampered airborne luxury had suffered a few dents.
-In the 1970s, National Airlines ran adverts that basically offered up its indefatigably smiling girls like transports of delight, to be ridden by the lucky punter: "I'm Cindy – fly me to Baltimore"; "I'm Sandy – fly me to Washington".
-The British band 10cc picked up on the erotic promise of the line in their 1976 hit song, "I'm Mandy – Fly Me."
+In the 1970s, National Airlines ran adverts that basically offered up its girls like transports of delight, to be ridden by the lucky punter: "I'm Cindy – fly me to Baltimore"; "I'm Sandy – fly me to Washington".

-Had Markwell ever been harassed by lecherous/drunk/impertinent passengers?
+Had Markwell ever been harassed?
 "Oh no," she says.
-"But you must remember, in the 1950s, people who flew were generally well-educated and well-off and they wouldn't misbehave.
-It wasn't like today.
-People dressed up to fly: gentlemen in suits and ladies in full fig." Had she been the object of entirely proper overtures, then?
+"But you must remember, in the 1950s, people who flew were generally well-educated and well-off and they wouldn't misbehave."
+Had she been the object of entirely proper overtures, then?
 "There was one man," she says, "a Canadian millionaire, the president of a gas company.
-We'd been chatting away for a while at Heathrow – and nothing untoward happened whatsoever – but after he'd left on his plane, I discovered he'd put £100 in my handbag.
+We'd been chatting away for a while at Heathrow – and nothing untoward happened whatsoever – but after he'd left, I discovered he'd put £100 in my handbag.
 It was a huge amount in 1958 – it paid my rent for a month."

-The Canadian magnate who was so grateful for her girlish reassurance was, she recalled, a shareholder in the Skyways Hotel at Heathrow.
+The Canadian magnate was, she recalled, a shareholder in the Skyways Hotel at Heathrow.
 "I got a few hot dinners out of that place," she says.
 How?
 "The management used to ring up and invite some of us, in our uniforms, to come over and just... stand around.
 Oh, and to use the swimming pool of course, if we brought a bathing costume."

-How piquant to think of a innocent time when air hostesses, in their azure two-pieces, tight skirts and pillbox hats, could be called in like human decor, to hang out, be gazed at and admired – not as rideable sexpots, but as the epitome of female grace.
+How piquant to think of a innocent time when air hostesses could be called in like human decor, to hang out, be gazed at and admired – not as rideable sexpots, but as the epitome of female grace.